RSS3-Network/REPs/REPs/REP-33.md

 ### Reward Mechanism

-Nodes in `Online`, `Initializing`, or `Exiting` states are eligible to provide services and receive rewards.
+Nodes in `Online`, `Initializing`, `Slashing` or `Exiting` states are eligible to provide services and receive rewards.
 Nodes in other states are ineligible.

 ## Rationale